-- ▪️Putting a brace on without causing more pain or damage to the spine is on top of the list.
-Too much movement to get the brace on is not good for a dog when you are trying to limit movement of the back.
+- Putting a brace on without causing more pain or damage to the spine is number one.
+Too much movement to get the brace on is not good for a dog when trying to limit movement of the back.

-- ▪️Braces would require monitoring for pressure (rub) sores.
-Also, if not properly fitted (not covering from thoracic down to tail) there is the potential to create a fulcrum.
+- Braces would require monitoring for pressure (rub) sores.
+If not properly fitted (not covering from thoracic down to tail) there is the potential to create a fulcrum.
 It is hard to immobilize the entire back and not end up creating a fulcrum that stresses out adjacent discs.
 A brace would not be a preventative measure.

 Stem Cell Therapy

 Dodgerslist has been asked several times about Stem Cell Therapy for IVDD.
-At the present time, there has not been enough published research for us to support it.
-There is research going on now at Colorado State, and we are watching for their published results: csu-cvmbs.colostate.edu/vth/veterinarians/clinical-trials/Pages/stem-cell-injections-for-dogs-with-chronic-severe-spinal-cord-injuries.aspx As with any new treatments, therapies, or supplements, Dodgerslist advises you to research thoroughly before using on your dog.
+Currently, there has not been enough published research for us to support it.
+As with any new treatment, therapies, or supplements, Dodgerslist advises you to research thoroughly before using on your dog.